Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Case Study: M.Sc. Cyber Security Program

 The previous results focussed on assessment- and module-level exposure scores.
 We may also wish to evaluate the susceptibility of a \emph{program} at large to LLM misuse.
 To this end, we extend the scoring metric in Eq.~\ref{eq:exposure-estimate} from \cite{hickey2024threat} to weight modules' assessment contributions to the program as a whole:

-In our case study, for example, `Total Credits' would equals 180 in line with the standard program credits for a postgraduate UK degree. `Credits($i$)' represents the number of credits for the $i^{th}$ module on the program.
+In our case study, `Total Credits' equals 180 in line with the standard program credits for a postgraduate UK degree. `Credits($i$)' represents the number of credits for the $i^{th}$ module on the program.
 This is a useful value to consider because the effects of high-risk modules may be reduced if their contribution to the overall program is smaller on aggregate.
 We computed the results for the case study using this equation.
 This yielded Program Exposure values of \underline{\textbf{3.10}} and \underline{\textbf{3.34}}, depending on whether the student takes [M5] or [M6], respectively, as an optional module.
 As such, we can characterise the program as having `High' to `Very High' exposure to LLM misuse if one extends the LLMES indicators to a program level (see Table~\ref{table:llm_exposure} and Fig.~\ref{fig:llmes-comparison} for bandings).
+The decomposition of the program exposure reveals how risk is distributed across modules.
+Unsurprisingly, the 60-credit [M11] (Dissertation) is the single largest contributor: with a module LLMES of 4.0 and a one-third share of the total credits, it accounts for more than 33\% of the overall program exposure.
+High-exposure 10- and 20-credit modules such as [M2], [M3], [M6], [M7], and [M8] then add further increments, while lower-exposure modules such as [M1], [M4], [M5], [M9], and [M10] have only limited moderating effect.

-It is important to highlight that Hickey et al.~\cite{hickey2024threat} do not account for several broader contextual factors in their evaluation of vulnerable assessment types.
-For instance, their study does not consider cohort composition---such as the proportion of home versus international students---nor does it take into account students' native languages, prior experiences in higher education, module delivery formats, or the impact of deadline scheduling.
-Moreover, the analysis overlooks the role of institutional support structures, including academic integrity training, access to learning resources, and student well-being and pastoral services, all of which could influence instances of misuse.
-Consequently, it is plausible to hypothesise that the program's \emph{actual} exposure to LLM misuse may be significantly higher when these additional variables are considered.
-However, further research is needed to fully understand the extent to which these factors influence students' propensity to (mis)use LLM tools.
+We note that this formulation also illustrates how the metric can support ``what-if'' reasoning for curriculum design.
+For example, replacing a high-exposure assessment in a 10-credit module with a low-exposure, invigilated alternative reduces the program score only marginally, whereas altering the structure of the 60-credit dissertation module would have a much larger impact.
+In addition, substituting a moderate-risk elective ([M5]) for a high-risk one ([M6]) increases the program exposure by roughly 0.2–0.3 points, making explicit that individual students' pathways can meaningfully alter their aggregate exposure to LLM-susceptible assessment conditions.
+The qualitative picture remains the same irrespective of the elective module choice: in both paths, the program-level exposure is dominated by large, highly exposed modules.